Visitor # 79454 since 28.AUG.2001

 The universal (or u-) joint is considered to be one of the oldest of all flexible couplings.
 It is commonly known for its use on automobiles and trucks.
 A universal joint in its simplest form consists of two shaft yokes at right angles to each other and a four point cross which connects the yokes.
 The cross rides inside the bearing cap assemblies, which are pressed into the yoke eyes.
 One of the problems inherent in the design of a u-joint is that the angular velocities of the components vary over a single rotation.

 The universal joint was actually invented around 300 B.C. by the ancient Greeks.
-It was later re-invented in the 16th century by the Italian physicist Geronimo Cardano who used it as a mounting gimbel for holding a ship's compass horizontal in rough seas.
+It was later re-invented in the 16th century by the Italian physicist Geronimo (or Gerolamo) Cardano who used it as a mounting gimbel for holding a ship's compass horizontal in rough seas.
+Fun fact, Cardano also published the famouns cubic equation formula (big brother to the famous quadratic formula).
 Finally, it was re-re-invented in the 17th century by the English mathematician Robert Hooke who used it in its common form for transmitting torque.
 If that name sounds familiar, that is because he also is famous for Hooke's Law, which states that the stress in a spring is proportional to the strain (i.e. the spring rate).
 Where would 4-wheeling be without springs and u-joints?
 And I guess Hooke fooled around with a microscope looking at plant cells or something.
 So for some reason, the term "Cardan Joint" has stuck and is used interchangeably for a universal joint.

-And note, it is "Cardan", not "Cardigan" which is alternately a sweater or a Swedish singing group :)
+And note, it's "Cardan", not "Cardigan" which is alternately a sweater or a Swedish singing group :)

-CV (or Constant Velocity) joints are a class of joint which are designed to eliminate the variation in angular velocity that plagues u-joints, thus they are given the name Constant Velocity.
-The simplest CV joint is simply two u-joints connected end to end, usually the center section is called an H-yoke because of its shape.
-In this manner, the angular velocity variations of one joint are canceled by the joint on the other end.
+Double Cardan joints are a class of joint which are designed to mostly eliminate the variation in angular velocity that plagues u-joints, thus they're generally classed as a Constant Velocity.
+The simplest CV joint is simply two u-joints (or single cardans) connected end to end, usually the center section is called an H-yoke because of its shape.
+In this manner, the angular velocity variations of one joint are mostly canceled by the joint on the other end.
 Since there are two joints, the operating angle capacity of the double cardan joint is twice that of a single cardan joint.

-More complicated CV joints utilize a multi-ball bearing assembly that rides inside a cup-shaped housing that allow the center section to rotate in a different orientation than the outside part.
+More complicated CV joints utilize a multi-ball bearing assembly that rides inside a cup-shaped housing that allow the center section to rotate in a different orientation than the outside part like the Rzeppa CV joint.
 Further variations on CVs allow for "plunge" or in and out travel of the center section relative to the outer section.
 A combination of the two is often used in FWD applications, where a plunge-type CV is used on the transaxle and a ball bearing CV is used on the outside.
 The plunge capability allows the drive axle to lengthen and shorten as the suspension travels.
 The outer CV can handle greater angles to allow for both steering and suspension travel.
+These type of CV joints are most commonly used on FWD automobiles and on 4WDs with independent front suspensions.
+More information on CV joints may be found on the following web page: //wikipedia.org/wiki/Constant-velocity_joint

 A CV joint often requires special lubrication, usually an EP moly grease that is very sticky.
 On exposed CVs, a flexible boot contains the grease, on internal CVs, like the enclosed Birfield-type joint on 4WD front axles, the grease is packed around the joint inside the steering knuckle.